ChenQiqian/learn-notes/docs/ielts/speaking/part1.md

     They are really good for children if he/she want to developing their abilities and horizons greatly and balancedly.

-???question "Did you learn about the history of your home tiwn when you were at school?"
+???question "Did you learn about the history of your home town when you were at school?"
     Of course, Beijing is the capital of many dynasties in ancient China and People's Republic of China.

     So the history of Beijing is taught a lot in middle school.